dimitri-nicolo/calico/master/security/domain-based-policy.md

 with `action: Allow` and a `destination.domains` field specifying the domain names to which egress traffic is allowed.

-In the following example, the first rule allows DNS traffic to kube-system (where kube-dns or CoreDNS normally runs), and the second rule allows connections outside the cluster to domains **api.alice.com** and **bob.example.com**.
+In the following example, the first rule allows DNS traffic, and the second rule allows connections outside the cluster to domains **api.alice.com** and **bob.example.com**.

 <pre>
 apiVersion: projectcalico.org/v3